ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 <!--                     5 : LS : Ecology Picky                              -->
 <!----------------------------------------------------------------------------->
 # [Ecology: Plague's Not Picky](http://localhost:4000/plague150Local?d=tree&c=host&legend=open)
-#### The solution could be in understanding **why** this disease does not evolve in a "clock-like" manner.
+#### The solution could be in understanding why this disease does not evolve in a "clock-like" manner.
 And a clue may lie in considering the ecology of plague.

 #### Although plague is primarily a disease of rodents, [virtually all mammals](http://reviverestore.org/wp-content/uploads/2015/02/Gage-and-Kosoy_USGS-Blk-footed-ferret-symp_2006-copy.pdf)[<sup>11</sup>](http://localhost:4000/narratives/plagueSCDS2020Local?n=8) are capable of becoming infected when exposed .
 The movement of plague between novel hosts and environments may be a key factor in explaining why the rate of evolution changes so suddenly.

-#### The accompanying visual is a **phylogenetic tree**, where the bubbles represent plague samples and the connecting lines show their degree of relatedness.
+#### The accompanying visual is a [phylogenetic tree](https://nextstrain.org/help/general/how-to-read-a-tree), where the bubbles represent plague samples and the connecting lines show their degree of relatedness.
 The color indicates what mammalian host or flea vector the bacteria was isolated from.

 #### No obvious patterns emerge as the colors appear 'randomly' distributed.
 But perhaps the [rodent subfamily Arvicolinae](http://localhost:4000/plague150Local?c=host&d=tree&f_host=Microtus,Neodon,Lasiopodomys) is tentatively associated with extra-long branch lengths (ie. rapid evolution).